Kathleen Ash-Milby

 Kathleen Ash-Milby is a Navajo art historian and curator.
 She is currently the Curator of Native American Art at the Portland Art Museum.
 She previously worked at the National Museum of the American Indian's George Gustav Heye Center for two decades.

-In 2024, Ash-Milby curated the exhibition for the American pavilion at the 60th Venice Biennale featuring artist Jeffrey Gibson.
+In 2024, Ash-Milby was a commissioner and curator of the exhibition for the American pavilion at the 60th Venice Biennale featuring artist Jeffrey Gibson.

 Early life and education

 Kathleen Ash-Milby was born in Albuquerque, New Mexico.
 She is an enrolled member of the Navajo Nation.

 Ash-Milby attended Pacific Lutheran University and studied studio art before transferring to the University of Washington to study art history.
 She graduated in 1991 with a bachelor's degree in art history.
 During the summer after her junior year, she was an intern at the Metropolitan Museum of Art in New York City, an experience she credited with inspiring her to pursue a career in museums.
 Ash-Milby received a master's degree in Native American art history from the University of New Mexico.